PriyeshV/HOPF/README.md

 #### Paper links

 Vijayan, Priyesh, Yash Chandak, Mitesh M. Khapra, and Balaraman Ravindran.
 "HOPF: Higher Order Propagation Framework for Deep Collective Classification." arXiv preprint arXiv:1805.12421 (2018).
+This work was presented at the 8th workshop on Statistical relational learning for AI (StarAI), IJCAI'18.

 Vijayan, Priyesh, Yash Chandak, Mitesh M. Khapra, and Balaraman Ravindran.
 "Fusion Graph Convolutional Networks." arXiv preprint arXiv:1805.12528 (2018).
+This work was presented at the 14th workshop on Mining and Learning with Graphs (MLG), KDD'18.

 #### Installation